 Because yoga integrates a meditative aspect and Pilates focuses on strength building (especially in the core) the intentional breathwork of each practice serves different purposes.
 Yogic breathing works alongside the meditation aspects of practice in order to invoke spiritual centering and relaxation.
 Pilates instead uses the breath to correct muscle activation while performing the exercises.
 Breathwork in Pilates also is used to lengthen and decompress the spine which is integral to the core strengthening at the center (literally) of Pilates practice.
 Each method of breathing in yoga and Pilates cues the movements of each practice, while physiologically reducing stress and helping you focus.

-Should you choose Pilates or Yoga in Los Angeles?
+Should you choose Pilates or Yoga in Westwood?

 Overall, it is impossible to apply comparative value to Pilates and yoga, as they will each add a different sort of value to your life.
 The good news is you never have to choose one over the other, and many people who practice yoga also love to incorporate Pilates into their weekly fitness regimen—especially serious athletes who need to rotate restorative movement into their active rest days.
 Pilates and yoga complement one another well and depending on your fitness and movement goals, you can find everlasting benefits in practicing both.

-Call the Los Angeles Pilates instructors at Sheppard Method Pilates to discuss how we can help you include Pilates in your exercise regimen and enjoy the countless scientifically-proven mental and physical health benefits.
+Call the Westwood Pilates instructors at Sheppard Method Pilates to discuss how we can help you include Pilates in your exercise regimen and enjoy the countless scientifically-proven mental and physical health benefits.
 Schedule with us today!